-- The disclosure of some information without leaking other information, - The proof presented can only be trusted by the verifier, and not by other parties.
+- The disclosure of some information without leaking other information. - The proof presented can only be trusted by the verifier, and not by other parties.

 We can further formalise the general description of a zero-knowledge proof.
-[15] provides a common formalisation of the concept of a zero-knowledge proof system for a language L by stating that
+The common formalisation of the concept of a zero-knowledge proof system for a language L is